paulomouraj/paulomouraj/README.md

 - 👋 Hi, I’m @paulomouraj
 - 👀 I’m interested in Software Engineering, Computer Vision, Natural Language Processing and Deep Learning
-- 📫 How to reach me: paulo.demourajenior@telecom-paris.fr
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/paulomouraj/)

 <!---
 paulomouraj/paulomouraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.